tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_overview.md

 path1: /docnonref.html
 ---

-The overview explains what you can do with the API (high-level business goals), the pain points or market needs it solves, who the API is for, and other introductory information.
+The API overview explains what you can do with the API, including the high-level business goals, the market needs (or pain points) it solves, who the API is for, and other introductory information.

 {% if site.format == "web" %}
 * TOC